Worried about your mental health?

 Complementary and alternative treatments look at all parts of your recovery and needs, and aim to look at your physical, mental, spiritual wellbeing.
 This is known as an holistic approach.
 Many people with mental illness find this approach beneficial.

 People use complementary and alternative treatments to treat many different health conditions.
 The NHS gives information about these treatments for some health needs.
 However, there is still a lack of reliable scientific evidence about their use in treating mental disorders.
+You can find out more about, ‘Complementary and alternative treatments’ by clicking here.

 There is a lot of useful self-help information available online.
 Self-help guides on the internet may be able to help you to understand why you are feeling and behaving in a particular way.
 Understanding the reason for your thoughts and behaviours can help with your recovery.
 Self-help can also give you coping skills to deal with your problems.